Smooth solutions to portfolio liquidation problems under price-sensitive market impact: Problem formulation, assumptions and main results

-\begin{remark} Our assumptions on the factor process allow us to capture simultaneously several key determinants of trading costs.
-The assumptions are satisfied for the standard geometric Brownian motion model $dY^1_t/Y_t^1 = \mu\,dt + \sigma\, dW^1_t$ for asset prices after a logarithmic transformation as well as for a mean-reverting process of the from $dY^2_t = f(\nu - Y^2_t)\,dt + dW^2_t$ for a bounded Lipschitz continuous function $f$.
-The price process $Y^1$ may drive the market risk factor $\lambda$ while $Y^2$ may describe stochastic order book heights (stochastic liquidity) and hence drive $\eta$.
-Notice that our assumptions are not satisfied for an Ornstein-Uhlenbeck process.
-The semigroup generated by the Ornstein-Uhlenbeck operator in the space of (uniformly) continuous functions is neither strongly continuous nor analytic~\cite{Lunardi95b}; the later property is needed to carry out our existence argument below, though. \end{remark}
+\begin{example} Our assumptions on the factor process allow us to capture simultaneously several key determinants of trading costs.
+The assumptions are satisfied for the arithmetic Brownian motion model as well as for a mean-reverting process of the form for a bounded Lipschitz continuous function $f$.
+The (logarithmic) price process $Y^1$ may drive the market risk factor $\lambda$ while $Y^2$ may describe stochastic order book heights (stochastic liquidity) and hence drive $\eta$. \end{example}